mateors/lexer/README.md

 ## Environment
 > the environment is a hash map that associates strings with objects.

+## Functions
+1. Define an internal representation of functions in our object system
+2. Add support for function calls to Eval.

 ## Testing our lexer
 * `go test ./lexer/`
 * `go test ./ast/`